yukimotopress/langs/classics-10-one-liners.md

-To Ruby From C and C++
-To Ruby From Java
-To Ruby From JavaScript
-To Ruby From Perl
-To Ruby From PHP
-To Ruby From Python
+---

-# 10 One Liners to Impress Your Friends
+title: 10 One Liners to Impress Your Friends
+---

+_Ruby • Perl • Python • PHP •  Erlang • Java • JavaScript_

 The one liners are: